npruehs/ue4-rts/Documents/Manual/Units.md

 1. Add an `RTSBountyComponent` to any actors you want to grant bounties to killing players.
 1. Set the _Bounty_ for these actors.

+### Multiplayer

+1. If you're working on an online game, check _Always Relevant_ for your actor.